universitytheater/utheater.github.io/_shows/2023/winter/macbeth-in-space.md

     bio: "is a physics major and premed.
 Previous Dean's Men credits include  Autumn 2022's *Romeo & Juliet* (Capulet), Spring 2022's *King Lear* (King Lear), Autumn 2021's *Love's Labours Lost* (Ferdinand), Spring 2019's *Twelfth Night* (Sir Andrew Aguecheek), and Winter 2019's *Macbeth* (Macduff)."
   - role: Lennox
     name: Julia Morales
-    bio: "is a first year double majoring in Near Eastern Language and Culture with a focus on Ancient Egypt, and History with a focus on the Ancient Mediterranean.
+    bio: "is a first-year double majoring in Near Eastern Language and Culture with a focus on Ancient Egypt, and History with a focus on the Ancient Mediterranean.
 She has previously worked on *Marian, or the True Tale of Robin Hood* (Lucy), and *Arms and the Man* (Louka).
 Offstage, she enjoys singing, cross-stitching, fashion design, and  exercising.
 She hopes you enjoy the show!"
   - role: Donalbain/Doctor
     name: Valerie Zhao
   - role: Banquo
     name: George Hagle
-  - role: Lady Macduff/Fleance
     bio: "is a second-year History and Cognitive Science major.
 Not only is this his Dean's Men debut, but it's also his first UT performance."
+  - role: Lady Macduff/Fleance
     name: Natalie Floreancig
+    bio: "is an Associate Professor at Booth indirectly responsible for the latest Nobel Prize in Physics (she has been to a physical lab).
+You might recognize her from her work on 90 Day Fiancee with her now ex, who is also in this production, and the moon landing hoax.
+Over winter break, Natalie unfortunately lost her custody battle over her name and her children :( "
   - role: Young Siward/Macduff’s Son
     name: Lauren Sklarz
     bio: "is a first-year interested in studying Creative Writing and Economics. *Macbeth in Space* is her first show with UT and the Dean's Men and she’s so excited to be a part of the cast!"